 why you’re up at this hour!
 Wear whatever you want, but bring

 layers - it may be cold this early in the morning.

 Sunrise and event starting times can

 vary significantly depending on location or weather.
+You may need

 to reach a specific team's contact (squire) directly to find out